Student Charter

 What does the Faculty Joint Assembly (FGV) do?

 Every faculty has a Faculty Joint Assembly (FGV).
 An FGV consists of the members of the FSR and members of the Representative Council of the relevant faculty.
-FGVs consult the relevant faculty’s Executive Board about matters like the faculty's policy plan, budget and Education and Examination Regulations.
-This is set out in the UGV-FGV Regulations.
+An FGV consults the relevant faculty’s Executive Board about matters such as the faculty's policy plan, budget and Education and Examination Regulations.
+This is set out in the UGV-FSR regulations.

 What does student assessor of my faculty do?

 The Faculty Board appoints a student assessor at the recommendation of the Faculty Student Council.
-The student assessor attends the Faculty Board meetings and has an advisory role.
-The student assessor’s position is set out in the Structure Regulations.
+A student assessor attends the meetings of the relevant faculty’s Executive Board and may express an advisory opinion in them.
+The student assessor’s position is set out in the the Structure Regulations.

 What does the programme committee do?